Details of the COMPASS Writing Section

 - - Rhetorical skills

 - correct these errors by selecting the right answer choice.

-To make it simpler, here's the complete list with explanation of topics that the COMPASS writing test can contain-
+To make it simpler, here's the complete list with explanation of topics that the this test may contain-

 Questions that test your ability of organization are based on finding a logical order of words that determine the idea in the text in a crisp and clear manner with as few words as possible.
 For example, if you identify a sentence that has the words "an adequate supply of plentiful food", you must identify the answer choice of "a plentiful food supply" as the correct one from the available answer choices.

-When it comes to construction, the COMPASS writing test poses choices in the form of long sentences.
+When it comes to construction, the questions offer choices in the form of long sentences.
 The correct choice in such cases is the sentence that has the correct context before each phrase.
 These types of questions include many commas or colons and you, as a test taker, must identify the correct construction of the sentence.

 The questions that test you on usage generally take the form of singular-plural sentence constructs.
 Sentences in these types of questions include words like "run" and "ran" to confuse the readers.

-The questions in the COMPASS writing test, when testing on formation of verbs, take the form of sentences such as "if one student will fail."
+The questions in this section, that are on formation of verbs, take the form of sentences such as "if one student will fail."
 Since verbs denote action, the correct form of writing such a statement would be "if one student fails"

 These are straightforward questions testing you on punctuations in English.
 Sentences can include extra punctuations, and these have to be identified correctly.
 Apart from such questions, the questions can be on usage of characters such as comma, colon, semi-colon, and full stop.

 Even in today's age of short messaging, spelling carries a weightage in the COMPASS test.
 The questions of this type test your ability to identify if a word is wrongly spelled, or used in the wrong context.